-Each model of the Huawei MediaPad M5 will have Wi-Fi-only and LTE variants, as well as Bluetooth 4.2 on-board.
+Each model of the Huawei MediaPad M5 will have Wi-Fi-only and LTE variants, as well as Bluetooth 4.2

 The 8.4-inch MediaPad M5 packs a 5100 mAh battery, rated at 11 hours of use, while the two 10.8's step up to 7500 mAh and 10 hours of use.
 USB-C charges these Quick Charge-enabled devices.